adamterlson/express-channels/readme.md

 var environment = process.env.ENVIRONMENT; // 'dev', 'beta', or 'production'

-/* Configure express-channels with all available channels and a default */
+/* Configure express-channels with all available channels and set the active one */

 var xc = expressChannels({
   channels: ['dev', 'beta'], // List of channels available
-  default: environment !== 'production' ? environment : null
+  set: environment !== 'production' ? environment : null
 });

 /* 2: Use express-channels */